East Prussia

 The bulk of the ancestral lands of the Baltic Old Prussians were enclosed within East Prussia.
 During the 13th century, the native Prussians were conquered by the crusading Teutonic Knights.
-After the conquest the indigenous Balts were gradually converted to Christianity.
-Because of Germanization and colonisation over the following centuries, Germans became the dominant ethnic group, while Masurians and Lithuanians formed minorities.
-From the 13th century, East Prussia was part of the monastic state of the Teutonic Knights.
-After the Second Peace of Thorn in 1466 it became a fief of the Kingdom of Poland.
-In 1525, with the Prussian Homage, the province became the Duchy of Prussia.
-The Old Prussian language had become extinct by the 17th or early 18th century.
+After the conquest they were gradually converted to Christianity.
+As a result of the medieval Ostsiedlung, Germans became the dominant ethnic group, while Poles and Lithuanians formed sizeable minorities.
+From the 13th century, the region of Prussia was part of the monastic state of the Teutonic Knights.
+After the Second Peace of Thorn in 1466 it became a part of the Kingdom of Poland, either directly (Warmia) or as a fief (remainder).
+In 1525, with the Prussian Homage, the territory became the Duchy of Prussia, a vassal duchy of Poland.
+It gained full sovereignty in 1657, when Poland renounced its feudal rights in the Treaty of Bromberg.

 Because the duchy was outside of the core Holy Roman Empire, the prince-electors of Brandenburg were able to proclaim themselves King beginning in 1701.
-After the annexation of most of western Royal Prussia in the First Partition of the Polish–Lithuanian Commonwealth in 1772, eastern (ducal) Prussia was connected by land with the rest of the Prussian state and was reorganized as a province the following year (1773).
+After the annexation of most of Royal Prussia in the First Partition of Poland in 1772, eastern (Ducal) Prussia was connected by land with the rest of the Prussian state and was reorganized as a province the following year.
 Between 1829 and 1878, the Province of East Prussia was joined with West Prussia to form the Province of Prussia.
+The Polish and Lithuanian populations were subjected to Germanisation policies, and later to outright persecution.